0xPixelNinja/vapcoin/docs/PROJECT_MVP.md

 ## 1. Executive Summary

-This document defines the scope and execution plan for the "Vertical Slice" MVP of the VIT-AP Campus Coin project.
+This document defines the scope and execution plan for the "Vertical Slice" MVP of the Campus Coin project.
 The primary objective is to demonstrate a functional, production-grade blockchain loop to faculty stakeholders.
 This MVP will prove the team's capability to integrate Hyperledger Fabric with a modern web stack, handling real-time transactions between Students and Merchants.

 ## 2. MVP Objectives